 Nearby, guests may pass the time horse riding, mountain biking and hiking.
 Longueville serves as a great base for exploring highlights of the region - Cork City, Blarney, Kenmare, Killarney, Dingle Peninsula and Ring of Kerry.

-At the heart of Longueville is The Presidents’ Restaurant, with a menu offering the freshest produce and imaginative dishes from the gardens & farm, and the kitchen is supervised by internationally commended chef/patron William O’Callaghan.
-Almost all of the food is sourced within Longueville, prepared from scratch and cooked to order, our field to fork policy thus guaranteeing our guests with a unique and memorable dining experience.
-Our Sunday lunch in particular enjoys a loyal following.
-With guests coming from far and wide to be welcomed by the succulent aromas and enchanting atmosphere of our lamb, pork or venison slow roasting over an open oak log fire in our drawing room.
+At the heart of Longueville is The Presidents’ Restaurant, with a menu offering the freshest produce and imaginative dishes from the gardens and farm, and the kitchen is supervised by internationally commended chef/patron William O’Callaghan.
+Almost all of the food is sourced within Longueville, prepared from scratch and cooked to order, a field to fork policy thus guaranteeing a unique and memorable dining experience.